American-Samoa - The 'other' Samoa

 Great view from the airport over American-Samoa

-McDonald's rents out scooter!
+McDonald's rents out scooters!

 Hey, how r ya?
 You look for renting a scooter?
 The rental station is next the McDonald's.
 I can take you there, I'm just little bit in a hurry...